Introducing the

 Your grandfathered status will continue unless a reassessment is needed due to changes in your care needs.
 If reassessed after 1 November 2025, your contribution may be adjusted to reflect your updated support needs.

-Note: If your Home Care Package was approved between 13 September 2024 and 31 October 2025 (inclusive), you will move to the standard Support at Home arrangements on 1 November 2025.
+Note: If your Home Care Package was approved between 13 September 2024 and 31 October 2025 (inclusive), you will have moved to the standard Support at Home arrangements on 1 November 2025.
 From that date, your care and contribution will follow the new Support at Home pricing and fees framework.

 If you fall into this category, please refer to our ‘Support at Home changes for Grandfathered participants’ Fact Sheet No.2. for more information.